Skip to content

 Hidden Costs of Payments Banner

-In our recent webinar with Klipboard VP of Payments Lochan Sim, InterPayments CEO Nagendra Jayanty, and leading payments consultant Yasmin Sharp, one truth stood out: payments aren’t just a back-office task - they’re a business strategy.
-And if you’re not managing them strategically, you’re leaving money on the table.
+In our recent webinar with Klipboard VP of Payments Lochan Sim, InterPayments CEO Nagendra Jayanty, and leading payments consultant Yasmin Sharp, one thing became clear: payments are no longer just a back-office process.
+They are part of how businesses protect margin, manage risk and maintain healthy cash flow.

 1. Payments Are More Than Just Transaction Fees